wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 6. Radio designed chat room with advance designed feature for experts (CSS Tips).
 7. Floating chat - Example of a floating toolbar chat that will open when clicked.
 You can change this Icon to your liking.
 8. Change the background of your chat based on the conversation subject. can be done on the fly.
+9. Mobile group chat view.
+Open the chat from anywhere using your mobile or tablet.

 == Frequently Asked Questions ==